limix/CellRegMap/usage.md

 title: "Usage"
 ---

-There are three main functions that can be run within the CellRegMap package:
+There are three main functions that can be run within the CellRegMap package (detailed in our [docs](https://cellregmap.readthedocs.io/)):

 * Association test
 * Interaction test